The ability for women to choose how many children they want, and when they want to have them - if at all - is a human right.

 Despite these global commitments, the right for women to choose is under attack.

 In many regions, women and girls still struggle to access the right information and services to plan their families effectively.
-The World Health Organization (WHO) has found that 214 million women of reproductive age in developing countries who want to avoid pregnancy are not using a modern contraceptive method.
+The World Health Organization (WHO) has found that 214 million women of reproductive age in low-resource countries who want to avoid pregnancy are not using a modern contraceptive method.

 Furthermore, in its Trends in Contraceptive Use Worldwide 2015 report, the United Nations Department of Economic and Social Affairs found that in Africa, 24.2 per cent of women of reproductive age have an unmet need for modern contraception.
 Meanwhile, in Asia and Latin America and the Caribbean - regions with relatively high contraceptive prevalence - the levels of unmet need are 10.2 per cent and 10.7 per cent, respectively.